hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/20_RESPONSIVE_CO-OPERATION.md

 of Mr. Tilak's sins of commission and omission."
-The attack failed ; the address was duly given and though Mr. Parajpye was challenged to personally lead the op- position at the pubUc meeting, he wavered at the last moment and remained absent.
+The attack failed ; the address was duly given and though Mr. Parajpye was challenged to personally lead the op- position at the public meeting, he wavered at the last moment and remained absent.